 No, you don’t have to go to university.
 But relevant qualifications and lots of work experience could fast track your career and open up more opportunities.

-Is fashion stylist a good career to aim for?
+Is Fashion Styling a good career to aim for?

 If you love the creative arts and would like a career that could be flexible and varied, life as a fashion stylist could be a rewarding career for you.
 It could also lead on to other careers in the fashion industry or ignite a passion for other jobs.